• Skip to content

 Stem cell therapy is for people with severe burns, blood and immune system conditions like leukaemia and lymphoma, or damaged corneas.
 In Australia, these are the only conditions for which stem cell therapy has been proved to be safe and effective.

-Although some people claim that stem cell therapy can be used for a wide range of other conditions, including autism, stem cell therapy for autism isn’t recommended.
+Some people claim that stem cell therapy can be used for a wide range of other conditions, including autism.
+But in Australia stem cell therapy isn’t approved or recommended for autism.

 What is stem cell therapy used for?